-The ZEUS IFA FTA-ABS Test System is a modification of the standard FTA-ABS assay designed to confirm positive non-treponemal screen reagin tests for syphilis.
-The ZEUS IFA FTA-ABS Test System employs nonviable T. pallidum (Nichols strain) cells as a substrate (antigen).
-The reaction occurs in two steps:

-- The substrate cells are reacted with specially treated patient sera in the first step.
-If the treponemal antibodies are present in the patient sera, an antigenantibody reaction takes place between the substrate cells and the circulating anti-treponemal antibodies in the patient sera. - Goat anti-human immunoglobulin labeled with fluorescein isothiocyanate (FITC) is added to the T. pallidum substrate cells.
-The substrate cells are then examined with a fluorescence microscope.
-The intensity of staining is graded on a scale of 1+ to 4+ or as negative (no fluorescence).
+The ZEUS IFA FTA-ABS DS Test System is a modification of the standard FTA-ABS test designed to confirm positive non-treponemal screen reagin tests for syphilis.
+The ZEUS IFA FTA-ABS DS Test System employs nonviable T. pallidum (Nichols strain) cells as a substrate (antigen).
+These substrate cells are reacted with specially treated patient sera in the first step (see Methods Section).
+If treponemal antibodies are present in the patient sera, an antigen-antibody reaction takes place between the substrate cells and the circulating anti-treponemal antibodies in the patient sera.
+In the second step, anti-human globulin labeled with rhodamine is added to the T. pallidum substrate cells.
+In the third step, anti-treponemal FITC-labeled globulin is used as a counterstain reagent.
+The substrate cells are then examined with a fluorescence incident illuminator microscope.
+The FITC selection of filters is used first to read the FITC reaction to determine the presence or absence of treponemes without the use of a darkfield condenser.
+The intensity of rhodamine staining is graded on a scale of 1+ to 4+, or as negative (no fluorescence).